Why do Nigerians love the English Premier League?

 'The best league in the world'

-"Nigerians follow the English Premier league because it's the most competitive league in the world, Ukan Idagbo, Manchester United fan tells CNN.
+"Nigerians follow the English Premier league because it's the most competitive league in the world, Ukan Idagbo, a Manchester United fan, tells CNN.

-"You can never tell whose going to win a game...games can go any way."
+"You can never tell who's going to win a game ... games can go any way."

 In Lagos, Nigeria's commercial capital, the popularity of the Premier League is hard to miss.
 From commercial buses adorned with club stickers, to advertising billboards featuring Premier League stars.